SoftwareBrothers/adminjs-dev/docs-src/tutorials/customizing-resources.md

 ```

 This will group all Resources together in a "Content" category in a sidebar - and it assigns Accessibility
 icon to it.
-Shat you give here is passed to {@link Icon} Component.
+Shat you give here is passed to {@link module:@admin-bro/design-system.Icon Icon Component}.

-By default all the texts are "Start Cased".
-You can provide any translation text to it by using
+As you see we passed name: 'content' but AdminBro changed that to 'Content'.
+This is because, by default, all texts are "Start Cased".

-translation label: {@tutorial 09-i18n}.
+You can provide any translation text to it by using translation label: see tutorial {@tutorial i18n}.

 ### Renaming a __Resource__